mister2d/CoexistAI/README.md

 - By default, SearxNG will be available at `http://localhost:8080`.
 - You can edit `settings.yml` for advanced configuration (see `searxng/settings.yml` in this repo for a template).
-- if not just copy the folder searxng at the same relative location
+- if not just copy the folder searxng from this repo, at the same relative location in your machine

 -- Run the following command:
 ```bash